 What kind of curry powder to use?

 You could write a novel about curry powder, but I’ll leave that to the experts.
 Curry powder, in short, is a delectable combination of sweet and earthy spices.
-Curry powder typically includes cumin, turmeric, coriander, mustard, and some combination of sweet spices like clove and cinnamon.
+It typically includes cumin, turmeric, coriander, mustard, and some combination of sweet spices like clove and cinnamon.

 Curry powder is basically the gringo cousin of Garam Masala, a more traditional Indian spice, although their flavor profiles are very similar.
 I find Garam Masala to be more pungent in flavor and slightly less sweet.
 Either would work for this recipe, but my personal favorite curry to use is Vadouvan.